sgod1/cplab/module1-cp4ba-cr.md

 Installation configuration script is smart about *required and optional components and their dependencies*.<br/>

 #### Patterns Knowlege Base
-We can define knowledge base for patterns and their dependencies that we can view and query.<br/>
+We can define knowledge base for patterns and their dependencies.<br/>
+We can query knowledge base to derive relationships between patterns and components.<br/>

 ```
 always(Pattern1, Component1)